Michael Forbes (farmer): Biography

 Forbes rose to fame for refusing to sell his 23 acres of Scottish farmland to Donald Trump, who was building the Trump International Golf Links with support from Alex Salmond, the Scottish First Minister.
 Forbes did not know of Donald Trump before they interacted and "took an instant dislike to him", saying he boasted about money and "was being nicey, nicey".
 He refused Trump's offer of a £450,000 plus an annual salary of £50,000 for an unspecified job.
 Though the golf complex plans were rejected in late November 2007 by Aberdeenshire Council, they were approved by the Scottish Government in November 2008.

-Donald Trump publicly branded Forbes as a "village idiot" and repeatedly said that his farm was a "slum" that would spoil Trump's gold course with the mere sight of it.
+Donald Trump publicly branded Forbes as a "village idiot" and repeatedly said that his farm was a "slum" that would spoil Trump's golf course with the mere sight of it.
 Forbes had a shed on his property that was painted "NO GOLF COURSE".
 He said that Trump can "take his money and shove it up his arse.
 I don't want his money."

 The Trump Organization threatened to use a compulsory purchase order to forcibly remove Forbes and his neighbors from their land.
 Scottish people formed a Tripping Up Trump Campaign to make it more difficult to transfer the title to the land, and hundreds of people bought small interests in Forbes' property and became co-owners.

 Much of Forbes' experience was filmed for the 2011 the BBC documentary You've Been Trumped, which follows various neighbours as Trump's project aggressively imposes on their property, shutting off their water and electricity service.
 Before its television debut, Trump's lawyers demanded the "defamatory" and "misleading" documentary not air, which was ignored.